 Romaine, iceberg, red, and green lettuces should only be offered in small amounts (yes, spring mix contains some of these).
-They are primarily made of water and if large amounts of these lettuces are eaten your bearded dragon will most likely have diarrhea.
-On the other hand, if your beardie is dehydrated or doesn't have access to water for some reason it is great to feed these lettuces.
+They are primarily made of water and are mostly devoid of nutritional value.
+On the other hand, if your beardie is dehydrated or doesn't have access to water for some reason, it is great to feed these lettuces.

 Some people have had luck with adding in some colored bearded dragon pelleted food from the pet store.

 In addition to a variety of greens, your bearded dragon should get plenty of gut-loaded crickets and other insects, some fruits, and vegetables such as squash and bell peppers.